 In just four years, the Museum of Ice Cream (MOIC) transformed a sprinkle of an idea into a $200 million empire with over 400,000 Instagram followers.
 Consider it a place of contradictions where magic, unicorns, and rainbow sprinkles masked a darker side that didn’t come out until after the young company made a big rainbow splash.

 There are lessons in the meteoric rise and potential fall of the Museum of Ice Cream.
 The experiential company is almost an ideal case study in what to do and what not to do — a microcosm of the supercharged world of startups, influencers, and direct-to-consumer (D2C) brands.
-It’s also the subject of this week’s Unrolling, as we take a deep dive into the cutthroat world of turning dreams into reality.
+It’s also the subject of Unrolling: Museum of Ice Cream, as we take a deep dive into the cutthroat world of turning dreams into reality.

 The Museum of Ice Cream is the brainchild of Maryellis Bunn, who on landing in New York for school found herself alienated in her new home after growing up in community-minded Laguna Beach.
 Her degrees in business and design, from NYU and Parson’s, eventually landed her a position as the head of Forecasting and Innovation at Time, Inc. There, she identified trends to help Time shift their business model to engage millennials — keeping her finger on the pulse of a generation and advising older executives about the correct shade of pink for branding campaigns.